spack/spack/lib/spack/docs/getting_started.rst

 with the same name given.
 The command will store the items found in ``packages.yaml`` in the ``.spack\`` directory.

-Assuming the Spack found CMake and Ninja executables in the previous step, continue to Step 4.
-If no executables were found, we will need to direct spack towards the CMake and Ninja installations we set up with Visual Studio.
+Assuming that the command found CMake and Ninja executables in the previous step, continue to Step 4.
+If no executables were found, we need to manually direct spack towards the CMake and Ninja installations we set up with Visual Studio.
 Therefore, your ``packages.yaml`` file will look something like this, with possibly slight variants in the paths to CMake and Ninja:

 .. code-block:: yaml